shreeyasharma1804/notes/kubernetes/OtherObjects.md

 Annotations: deployment.kubernetes.io/revision: 1
 ```

-This defines the edits which have been made to the deployment
+This defines the edits which have been made to the pod template of the deployment

 - The deployment description also contains: